adamosoftware/SessionTableStorage/README.md

 - Install Nuget package **SessionTableStorage.Library**

 - Create a class based on [SessionStorageBase](https://github.com/adamosoftware/SessionTableStorage/blob/master/SessionTableStorage.Library/SessionStorageBase.cs), and implement the `GetTable` method.
 See [this example](https://github.com/adamosoftware/SessionTableStorage/blob/master/Tests/MySession.cs) from the Tests project.
 I like using an abstract base class so I don't have to make any assumptions about how a storage account is accessed.
+Note that I now use a [static helper method](https://github.com/adamosoftware/SessionTableStorage/blob/master/Tests/CloudTableHelper.cs) to get the storage table because I'm using the same table in two different test sets now.

 - Instantiate your `SessionStorageBase`-based class, passing a partition key that makes sense in your application.
 This could be a user name, ASP.NET SessionId or whatever makes sense in your application.